IMU-Group/HDLayout/README.md

 ## Dataset

-The dataset can be downloaded [here](https://).
+The dataset can be downloaded [here](https://drive.google.com/drive/folders/1kNas4WF7FscC43Lw-AV-BrhrKjZ3h0UK?usp=sharing).
 By downloading the datasets you agree that you have read and accepted the terms of the HDLayout Research License.
+You need to download text-free background images from the [link](https://github.com/HCIILAB/SCUT-EnsText) and place them into the corresponding images folders under train/val directories to complete the dataset supplementation.

 ## License